mokyen/okyensourcesoftware/invariance.md

 So what does this mean in practical terms?
 Here's a simple example.

-Let's consider a simple electrical circuit which is characterized by Ohm's Law
+Let's consider a simple electrical circuit that is characterized by Ohm's Law:

 > volts = current * resistance